 Once the dictogloss activity has been completed, the teacher shows the class the original story (or gives each student a copy) to compare, and the students’ questions and problems can be discussed and solved as a class.

 Dictogloss activities have several advantages.
 First and foremost, they can be used in classes of any level, and beautifully integrate the four language skills of listening, reading, speaking, and writing.
 Unlike traditional dictation, there is a gap between the listening and writing phases, giving learners time to think and discuss how best to express the ideas, and also giving them opportunities to talk about the language itself.
-Furthermore, dictogloss activities are a useful way of presenting new factual information to students, and encourage them to listen for key points.
+Furthermore, dictogloss activities are a useful way of presenting new factual information to good place to buy accutane online students, and encourage them to listen for key points.
 And last but not least, they give support to less confident students, as they are encouraged to participate in their groups as part of the structure of the activity.
 Because it is a co-operative activity, it is challenging without being threatening and it gives learners a chance to discuss language and to learn from each other.

 In short, it covers the skills and areas below: